IhonaMaria/Medical-insurance-cost-prediction/README.md

 - Inside the templates folder there is the HTML file of the front-end
 - Inside the static folder there is the picture that appears on the page
 - Procfile, runtime.txt and wsgi.py are files needed to deploy the app with Heroku
+- requirements.txt can be used to install the necessary dependencies on your environment
 - You will find the .joblib model and the three label encoders

-Additionally, I will publish the jupyter notebook I used for obtaining the model and the video demontration in the repository.
+Additionally, I will publish the jupyter notebook I used for obtaining the model and the video demonstration in the repository.

 ### Conclusion
 During the development of this project, I had to face many challenges.
-The model development was relatively smooth since the data was very user-friendly and appropiate for beginners.
+The model development was relatively smooth since the data was very user-friendly and appropriate for beginners.
 Therefore, I would say that the most challenging part was creating the application itself.
 I had previously worked with Flask but it was my first time developing any front-end, so I really struggled at the beginning to create the HTML file.
-The deployment at first was also a bit challenging, because I wanted to deploy it using AWS but the dependencies were very big.
+The deployment at first was also a bit challenging because I wanted to deploy it using AWS but the dependencies were very big.
 I came across a videotutorial about Heroku and it turned out to be the perfect and easiest solution for my case.

-At the end, I was able to overcome all this challenges and finish my first end-to-end Machine Learning project.
-I have learnt a lot of new things during the development of this project and improved my problem-solving abilities as well.
+In the end, I was able to overcome all these challenges and finish my first end-to-end Machine Learning project.
+I have learned a lot of new things during the development of this project and improved my problem-solving abilities as well.

-Hope you find this project as exciting as I do and I am opened to any suggestions and improvements :)
+Hope you find this project as exciting as I do and I am open to any suggestions and improvements :)